carvalholeo/leocarvalho.dev/content/about.en.md

 * 1 class of Full-stack with PHP, that has trained 15 developers in PHP
 * 4 classes of Full-stack with Node.js, training approximately 60 developers

 During 3 weeks, worked temporarily as Team Lead, replacing my manager while she was in Sick Leave.
-So, my squad and I managed 50 teachers and support team, doing technical interviews, admissions, and resignations.
+So, with his squad, managed 50 teachers and support team, doing technical interviews, admissions, and resignations.

 Previously, worked as a Training Instructor in [Atento Brasil](http://atento.com/pt/), in service of Telefónica - (Ocotber/2015 to July/2019) and Intern at [Foundation for Administrative Development](https://pt.wikipedia.org/wiki/Funda%C3%A7%C3%A3o_do_Desenvolvimento_Administrativo), from São Paulo State's Government (August/2012 to August/2014).